-Best office chairs
+Best office chair UK

 Considered to be one of the best office chairs in the world, the Aeron tops best office chair lists and design lists all over the internet.
-The Herman Miller Aeron chair is such an iconic, comfortable and successful design it's featured in the Museum of Modern Art in New York.
+The Herman Miller Aeron chair is such an iconic, comfortable and successful design it's even featured in the Museum of Modern Art in New York.

 What makes it so special?
 Everything.
 The designers of the chair (which has been consistently tweaked for decades) have researched sitting, posture and different bodies in depth to create a chair that's highly supportive but extremely comfortable.

-Almost every element of the chair can be customised before you buy it and then can be adjusted once it's in your home and office, including the height, arm rests, lumbar support and more.
+Almost every element of the chair can be customised before you buy it, too, and then can be adjusted once it's in your home o office, including the height, arm rests, lumbar support and more.
 Before buying an Aeron, be sure to check with size you need depending on your height and weight, there are three available: A, B and C. Of course pay an eye-watering premium for the Aeron, but what do you expect for one of the most iconic designs on the planet?

 Yes, you're reading that right.
 Humanscale has a range of chairs called Diffrient and there are a few models to choose from.
 The Diffrient World is a minimal mesh task chair, which means it's created for long-ish stints, but might not provide the support you need if you're going to be sat at it for 8+ hours a day.